 Emergency Updates will be made available to customers according to the severity and impact of the product defect, the customer's implementation lifecycle, and the release date of the Fix Pack, Service Pack, or Update in the affected environment.
 Emergency Updates will be made available in order to resolve catastrophic business critical product defects as determined by Liferay.
 They will also be made available in order to limit the amount of change made to a live production environment when the production environment is impacted.

-Finally, for DXP 7.4 and above as well as Commerce 4.0 and above, Emergency Updates will only be made available for releases which have been issued within 90 days or the last 3 Updates, whichever is greater, as determined by the date the incident was reported to Liferay.
+Finally, for DXP 7.4 and above as well as Commerce 4.0 and above, Emergency Updates will be made available on demand for releases which have been issued within 180 days or the last 6 Updates, whichever is greater, as determined by the date the incident was reported to Liferay.
 For these purposes a release is defined as a new Update released as a bundle or a war file with OSGi dependencies, or a Liferay provided Docker image which includes a new Update.

 The original release date of the unique Update number will be used to determine the age of the release and it’s eligibility for Emergency Updates.
 A new Liferay provided Docker image which contains changes to Liferay scripts, operating systems, or other interoperable technology but does not include a change in the Liferay DXP or Liferay Commerce Update number does not qualify as a new release.